01 of 26

 The Best Bed for Studio Apartments

 Because of ridiculously high rents in NYC, many residents don't get much square footage for their dollars.
 This Manhattan apartment located in a swanky downtown neighborhood is an illustrative example.
-To make every inch of this tiny space sing, the occupant transformed the awkward studio into a spacious duplex with a loft bed.Continue to 3 of 26 below.
+To make every inch of this tiny space sing, the occupant transformed the awkward studio apartment into a spacious duplex with a loft bed.Continue to 3 of 26 below.

 03 of 26